sawan848/rhel-8/file_system.md

 In Red Hat Enterprise Linux 7 and later, the directories in / are symbolic links to the matching directories in /usr
 </div>

+<p>Network File Sharing (NFS) is a protocol that allows you to share directories and files with other Linux clients over a network</p>